S-Osman4/TechStarta-CTA/README.md

 **Next Steps:**

 * I'd love to get feedback on my design and how I can improve the user experience.
-* Experimenting with different layouts and color schemes for the CTA section would be interesting.
+* Experimenting with different layouts and color schemes for the CTA section.

 I hope you find this project helpful!
 Feel free to use the code as a base for your own newsletter signup section.